§ 9201 Legislative findings; declaration of purpose; construction of chapter.

 (2) For Fiscal Year 1995, the minimum increase for a Plan A employee shall be 1.5 percent of the employee’s Fiscal Year 1994 salary.

-(d) The Board of Trustees of the College may certify that specific instructional positions are in scarce supply and shall report that determination to the Director of the Office of Management and Budget and Controller General.
+(d) The Board of Trustees of the College may certify that specific instructional positions are in scarce supply and shall report that determination to the Secretary of the Department of Human Resources, the Director of the Office of Management and Budget and Controller General.
 After such certification, new hires on the Salary Plan A schedule who are to be engaged in positions of scarce supply may be offered a salary by the Board of Trustees that exceeds the scheduled salary by up to 15%.

 (e) During fiscal year 1989, new hires in Salary Plan A shall not receive salaries in excess of the lowest paid employee occupying a cell with the same or higher index value, unless the provisions of subsection (d) of this section have been duly invoked.